Stock market today: Wall Street drops as markets tumble worldwide

 NEW YORK (AP) — A worldwide swoon for financial markets is carrying over to Wall Street, and stocks are falling further on Wednesday.

-The S&P 500 was 0.8% lower in early trading, a day after dropping 1.1% as the U.S. government creeps closer to a possibly disastrous default on its debt.
-The Dow Jones Industrial Average was down 222 points, or 0.7%, at 32,832, as of 10:10 a.m.
-Eastern time, while the Nasdaq composite was 0.8% lower.
+The S&P 500 was 0.9% lower in afternoon trading, a day after dropping 1.1% as the U.S. government creeps closer to a possibly disastrous default on its debt.
+The Dow Jones Industrial Average was down 272 points, or 0.8%, at 32,783, as of 12:21 p.m.
+Eastern time, while the Nasdaq composite was 1% lower.

 Inflation in the United Kingdom remains worse than expected, raising worries that the Bank of England may keep hiking interest rates and squeezing its economy.
 In Germany, business confidence fell in Europe’s largest economy.
 And in China, worries remain about a weaker-than-hoped reopening from COVID restrictions as tensions rise with the United States over technology and security.